srijeetaM/A-DTM/README.md

 ![task input details](input2.png?style=centerme)

-+ Taking details of the initial mapping choices for each instance of tasks
++ Taking details of the initial mapping choices for each instance of tasks such as
     * Device choice such as CPU or GPU
     * Device frequency
     * Worst Case Execution Time (WCET) in CPU and GPU